jebreimo/Argen/README.md

 ### IncludeCPP

+    IncludeCPP: FILE

+    Add an include directive to the cpp-file Used in combination with the Default and Values properties if either of these refer to values, types or functions that require additional include files. to make the generated include file include the header file that defines the type.
+The property value must be enclosed in quotes or lesser-than-greater-than-pairs.

 ### Index

+    Index: NUMBER

 ### Member

+    Member: NAME

 The name of the member variable

-### Name
-The name of the value that will be used in error messages and also the name of the member unless "member" is also specified (any characters in the name that are illegal in member names are replaced with underscores).

 ### Text

+    Text: OPTION-DEFINITION or ARGUMENT-DEFINITION

 ### Type

-    Help
-    Info
-    MultiValue
-    Value
+    Type: TYPE

+* *Help*
+* *Info*
+* *MultiValue*
+* *Value*
-    List    values are stored in a vector
+* *List*    values are stored in a vector
-    Final   the option marks the end of all options, all remaining arguments are treated as arguments even if they start with a dash.
+* *Final*   the option marks the end of all options, all remaining arguments are treated as arguments even if they start with a dash.
 POSIX-compliant program should make "--" the final option.
 There won't be a members for final options in the Arguments struct.

 ### Value

+    Value: VALUE

 This only applies to flags, i.e. options that don't take an argument.
 The value that will be assigned (or appended) to the variable if the flag is given.

 ### Values

+    Values: VALUE or MIN..MAX ...

 The legal values for the argument or option.
 The same set of legal values applies to all values when "type" is "list" or "multi-value".

 ### ValueType

+    ValueType: TYPE

 This is the type of the values of the option or argument. clapgen doesn't enforce any restrictions on the types, however the generated code is unlikely to compile unless the type is among the bool, integer or floating point types, or std::string.
 If the type or typedef used isn't defined in `<cstddef>` or `<string>`,  it is necessary to customize the generated file.
 Strings must be of type "string" or "std::string", in the former case the type is silently translated to "std::string".
 See the *Include* property to see how to include the file defining a custom type.
 #### Requirements for custom types:
 * There must be a `>>` operator for streams.